chargebyte/ra-utils/README.md

     make install

+Note: After `make install` multiple firmware files are placed in `/usr/share/ra-utils` but the update script only expects a single firmware file matching the platform it runs on.
+So just delete the files manually which are not needed in your setup (this platform selection is done automatically in chargebyte's Yocto recipe).

 Remember, that the tool is already pre-installed on chargebyte's distributions.
 The very same procedure can be used on a host system, e.g. when the tools are needed to create parameter block files on the host system.